fast-af/developer-portal-starter/developer-portal/for-shoppers/account/managing-your-account/new-devices.md

 ---
-title: Fast Shopper Account Management
+title: "Fast Shopper Docs: Handling New Devices"
 description: How to manage fast account on new device
 keywords: manage fast account on new device
 ---